-One note on those percentages above: Survivor benefits paid to multiple members of one family are subject to the maximum family benefit — a cap on how much Social Security will pay out on a single deceased worker’s earnings record.
+One note on how much of a late worker's benefit amount survivors can receive: Survivor benefits paid to multiple members of one family are subject to the maximum family benefit.
+That's a cap on how much Social Security will pay out on a single deceased worker’s earnings record.
 If family members’ collective survivor benefits exceed the maximum, their individual payments will be reduced proportionally to meet the cap.

 Keep in mind